JakubPanekVSKK/english-for-designers/06-thesis/index.md

 In the majority of big game studios, there mainly three departments, that are contributing in the creation of the game environment.

-First department are Concept artists
+The first department are Concept artists

 Concept artist are working on every videogame project from the very beginning.
 They are the ones that set all the visual basis for every new videogame.
 They work on the theme of the game, its atmosphere and every key location in the environment.